 Remember the Earth

 You won’t see much plastic in Nuremberg’s holiday markets.
 In fact, the only vendor allowed to sell it is Playmobil, famous for its figurines and toys for children.
 Otherwise, food is served in paper products that can be recycled, and beverages are presented in reusable mugs that can either be kept as a memento or returned in exchange for a few euros.

-Munich’s main Christmas market in historic city center Marienplatz is an unsurprising show-stopper.
-It’s also conveniently located next to Viktualienmarkt: a year-round culinary epicenter with stalls owned by chefs and entrepreneurs who must undergo a lengthy application process to even be considered.
+Meanwhile, Munich’s main Christmas market in historic city center Marienplatz is an unsurprising show-stopper.
+It’s also conveniently located next to Viktualienmarkt, a year-round culinary epicenter with stalls owned by chefs and entrepreneurs who must undergo a lengthy application process to even be considered.
 Once approved, they can also only specialize in one type of cuisine, as to not compete with nearby businesses.
-Be sure to stop by Caspar Plautz’s booth to experience potato varieties you’ve never even heard of, fried, boiled, pureed, and prepared to your heart’s content.
+Be sure to stop by Caspar Plautz’s booth to experience potato varieties you’ve never even heard of served fried, boiled, pureed, and prepared to your heart’s content.

-Like Nuremberg and Frankfurt, the markets can get quite crowded, so a stay at the newly-open Scandic in the eastern neighborhood of Macherei will provide a much-needed respite with rooms that face the Alps.
+Like Nuremberg and Frankfurt, Munich’s markets can get quite crowded, so a stay at the newly opened Scandic in the eastern neighborhood of Macherei will provide a much-needed respite with rooms that face the Alps.

 Ambitious travelers can realistically knock out all three cities in a long weekend, creating a Christmas-filled itinerary that would even give Santa a run for his money.